101 Best Comfort Food Classics

 Fried fish are a Southern staple, and the same applies to fried catfish.
 Although you’ll catch a fisherman throwing back his fair share of caught catfish, if you have the time to scale a catfish into a flaky filet, this classic recipe is completely worth the effort.
 Spices like ground red pepper, garlic powder, and salt bring out the naturally salty flavors from the catfish in a deliciously spicy batter.
 A mixture of yellow cornmeal and flour provide the ultimate crispy crust on your fried catfish filets.
 This recipe is easy and delicious.
 What better way to celebrate a cooler full of fresh-caught catfish?

-Recipe: Dressed-up Tomato Soup
+Recipe: Roasted Tomato Soup with Cheddar Cheese

 Pam-Cakes With Buttered Honey Syrup